-The Economic Section (ECON) supports bilateral economic relations between the United States and Colombia in areas such as trade, energy, communications, finance, intellectual property rights, civil aviation, transportation, and infrastructure.
-The office is responsible for monitoring and reporting on developments in the Colombian economy and developing opportunities for increased bilateral economic relations.
+The Economic Section (ECON) supports bilateral economic relations between the United States and Colombia in areas such as macroeconomics, trade, energy, telecommunications, finance, intellectual property rights, environment, labor, civil aviation, transportation, science and technology, combating terrorist financing, economic development, and infrastructure.